 Courage

 It took courage for that monk to come to me.
 He and I have both been misunderstood and criticized by those from within our own traditions.
 There was a price tag for our collaboration.
-For me part of that price tag was the $700 a month that one of our supporting churches withdrew when they learned that I was collaborating with an Orthodox monk.
+For me, part of that price tag was the $700 a month that one of our supporting churches withdrew when they learned that I was collaborating with an Orthodox monk.
 I will not tell you the story of one of our most fruitful examples of a Navigator collaborating with an Orthodox priest because we believe that it would ruin his reputation among his Orthodox colleagues.
 I’ve been told that among some Orthodox, being accused of being a Protestant is worse than being accused of being an unbeliever.
 So, from both sides it takes courage to pursue discipleship between the traditions.

 It took courage for the apostle Peter to fellowship with believers in the new Gentile churches that were springing up around the region.
 When he was criticized for being involved with them, “he began to draw back and separate himself from the Gentiles because he was afraid of those who belonged to the circumcision group.”
 Some of Paul’s most severe critics were Christians from his own Jewish religious background, but he went back to Jerusalem more than once to be among his critics and to work out the implications of their unity in Christ.